-Mortimer Caplin, lawyer and educator, is the founder of Caplin & Drysdale.
+Mortimer Caplin, lawyer and educator, is a Founding Member of Caplin & Drysdale, Chartered.
 He holds B.S. and LL.B. degrees from University of Virginia and Doctor of Juridical Science from New York University.

 First in his class at UVA School of Law and Editor-in-Chief of Virginia Law Review, Mr. Caplin served as a law clerk to U.S. Circuit Judge Armistead M. Dobie.
 He then practiced law in New York City from 1941 to 1950, with time out for military service in the U.S. Navy.
 During the Normandy invasion he served as U.S. Navy beachmaster, cited as member of initial landing force on Omaha Beach.

 In 1950, Mr. Caplin returned to UVA as professor of law, concentrating in tax and corporate law and publishing extensively in these fields.
-He also engaged in practice as counsel to a Virginia law firm.
+He also served as adjunct professor of law at The George Washington University Law School from 1965 to 1966 and at the University of Miami School of Law from 1967 to 1970.
+Additionally, Mr. Caplin engaged in practice as counsel to a Virginia law firm.